henry2004y/Vlasiator.jl/docs/src/examples.md

 ### PyPlot Backend

-To trigger the Matplotlib plotting, `use PyPlot`.
+To trigger the Matplotlib plotting, `using PyPlot`.
+All the functions with identical names as in Matplotlib accepts all possible keyword arguments.

 - Scalar colored contour for 2D simulation
 ```